Categories

 Booking of practice sessions

-You will be notified through official letter via postal mail, together with the acceptance of your application to the competition.
+You will be notified through official letter via email, together with the acceptance of your application to the competition.

 Each practice time slot for Junior and Intermediate categories is 30 minutes, and each practice time slot for Senior, Grand categories and Ensemble is 1 hour.
 This includes bump-in and bump-out time.
 There will not be any extension of time in the event that you or your group arrives later than the stipulated slot.

-Please refer to the official letter sent to you via postal mail.
+Please refer to the official letter email to you via postal mail.
 If you did not receive any official letter, please contact the Organiser to confirm your booking.
-The Organiser will either resend the letter, or send a confirmation email.
+The Organiser will resend a confirmation email.
 You are required to present the letter or email, together with your or your group’s representative identification document to be admitted.

 prize winners’ presentation ceremony & concert